Time to Celebrate & Evolve!

 “I had a very troubled childhood and I turned to drugs and alcohol to self-medicate, I guess, to cope with the uncomfortable feelings I was experiencing,” said Elli.

 “This escalated really quickly to the point where I had to make a choice about the trajectory I wanted my life to take… and for me… that choice was recovery!”

 Elli has generously agreed to be our Youth Ambassador – sharing her experience and insights to help others.

-After graduating from Triple Care Farm in 2018, Elli is now living independently and studying at TAFE to complete her High School Certificate, with a view to starting a Forensic Science degree.
+After graduating from Triple Care Farm in 2018, Elli is now living independently and studying Forensic Science at university.
 She also has an interest in law – and hopes to one day embark on a career advocating for victims of crime.

 “I do consider myself to still be in recovery,” said Elli.

 “It’s a daily thing.
 I have professional help I can call on, but mostly I feel I have the tools and self-awareness to know when I need to check myself.
 When I feel myself struggling I have a few select family and friends I can talk to, but then I focus on exercise, eating well and things like journaling or my art.”

 “For me structure and routine really help.
 Attending classes, studying and working out daily is really important and the prospect of going to university next year keeps me motivated and focussed.”

 Elli says that part of recovery is making tough decisions.